We regularly revise and add features to Writing Reviser so that it is even more responsive to the needs of students!

 Tell the reader what “This” means.

-Sentence clarity will be enhanced with the new vague reference section.
+Sentence clarity has been enhanced with the vague reference section.
 Communication breaks down when students use words like “this” without specifying a particular idea.
 Unless the context makes their point immediately evident, we tell students to restate the key word or words between “this” and the verb.

 Unclear: This is what confuses me.